marioizquierdo/jquery.serializeJSON/README.md

 ### Gotcha ###

-In my opinion, the most confusing detail when serializing a form is the input type **checkbox**, that will submit the value if checked, and nothing if unchecked.
+In my opinion, the most confusing detail when serializing a form is the input type **checkbox**, that will include the value if checked, and nothing if unchecked.

 If you want to add a boolean attribute that can submit true and false values, you have to add a hidden field with the false value *before* the checkbox: